Updated Mar 01, 2026

 Next, design a form on a new screen and connect it to the Maintenance Requests collection.
 Make sure the Photo field is enabled so tenants can upload images, which helps speed up issue assessments.
 Set the form's submit action to create a new record and redirect users back to their dashboard after submission.

 To help property managers stay on top of unresolved issues, add a status filter on the admin dashboard.
-Configure it to show only pending requests - those not marked as complete.
+Configure it to show only pending requests—those not marked as complete.
 This way, managers can quickly identify what needs attention without sorting through completed tasks.
+With unlimited database storage on paid plans, you can maintain complete maintenance histories without archiving or deleting old records.

 Add In-App Messaging